kubedb/docs/docs/guides/percona-xtradb/scaling/horizontal-scaling/cluster/index.md

 - `spec.databaseRef.name` specifies that we are performing horizontal scaling down operation on `sample-pxc` database.
 - `spec.type` specifies that we are performing `HorizontalScaling` on our database.
-- `spec.horizontalScaling.replicas` specifies the desired replicas after scaling.
+- `spec.horizontalScaling.member` specifies the desired replicas after scaling.

 Let's create the `PerconaXtraDBOpsRequest` CR we have shown above,